-The successful implementation of this TMDL will be based on compliance with water quality criteria for planktonic chl a, and cyanobacteria scums, and not on meeting the TP reduction target (35%).
-It is anticipated that TP reductions associated with this TMDL will be conducted in phases and work has already begun to achieve this goal.
+The successful implementation of this TMDL will be based on compliance with water quality criteria for cyanobacteria scums and not on meeting the TP reduction target of 548.6 kg/yr or 8%.
+It is anticipated that TP reductions associated with this TMDL will be conducted in phases.